Joshhhuaaa/EnhancedSCPTVersus/README.md

 ScreenRes 0-4 can be selected in-game through the Video Settings page, while ScreenRes 5-10 can only be set using the user configuration file.

 ScreenRes 4 is referred to as "Native Resolution" in-game.
 This option will apply 8K resolution then if you are using a lower resolution display, it will automatically adjust by rounding down to your native resolution.

+### EAX Resotration (optional)
+EAX enhances the game's audio using hardware acceleration to process advanced 3D environments.
+Since Windows Vista, Microsoft has stripped out the DirectSound3D API, preventing EAX from functioning.

+- To restore EAX functionality, run the registry file, `eax_restore.reg` in the System folder and press "Yes" to the dialog to add the registry entries.

+ This registry file registers `dsound.dll` in Windows, enabling EAX to function.
+Please note that this registry applies only to your specific Windows user.
+If you create a new Windows user, you'll need to run the registry file again to restore EAX.